adahollins/portfolio/content/work/work2.md

 weight = 1
 +++

 Alacritas is a made-up company that specialises in animation, mainly animation for video games.
-They wanted a design that presented as 'energetic', wanting to show movement and creativity.
+They wanted a design for their branding that presented as 'energetic', wanting to show movement and creativity.
 <!--more-->